Skip to main content

 Connection

-Existing customers may keep their personal account, and create a business account which will be linked to their personal account.
+Existing customers can keep their personal account and create a separate business account linked to it.

 The following table shows a connection flow on mobile devices: